Image of the PJM Medal

-HMS Lincoln - a ship that he served on in the seas around Malaya, Singapore, Brunei and Borneo in the period 1962-1963.
+HMS Lincoln - a ship that served in the seas around Malaya, Singapore, Brunei and Borneo in the period 1962-1963.

 HMS Lincoln - a ship that served Malaysia